At all times, our overall goal is to prepare homeless young people to live independently.

 In the year 2020-21, 94% of the young people who left Centrepoint moved on positively

 Homeless young people overcome so much to turn their lives around.

 But with 103,000 asking for help with homelessness last year and a national shortage of housing, we need your support to help more young people.

 Lifewise is our programme to build young people's independence.
-Taking a wide ranging approach, we help them get to grips with skills that are often taken for granted.
+Taking a wide-ranging approach, we help them get to grips with skills that are often taken for granted.
 Homelessness can prevent young people from learning how to pay bills, manage their money and even cook.
-By taking part in the parts of Lifewise that are right for them, they're better prepared for life after Centrepoint.
+By taking part in Lifewise means they're better prepared for life after Centrepoint.